lyqeyes/socket.io-custom-parser/README.md

 One kind of socket.io custom parser.
 Based on official socket.io-parser.
 <br/> U can register the function that will be executed before encode message or after decode message
 <br/>
-So that u can have the union entrance if u want to monitor  every incoming or output  message.
+So that u can have the union entrance if u want to monitor  every input or output  message.

 #### 1 Install
 ```